pyodide/pyodide/docs/usage/type-conversions.md

 an object we mean producing a special object in the target language that forwards requests to the source language.
 When we proxy a JavaScript object into Python, the result is a {py:class}`~pyodide.ffi.JsProxy` object.
-When we proxy a Python object into JavaScript, the result is a {any}`PyProxy` object.
+When we proxy a Python object into JavaScript, the result is a {js:class}`PyProxy` object.
 A proxied object can be explicitly converted using the explicit conversion methods {py:meth}`JsProxy.to_py <pyodide.ffi.JsProxy.to_py>` and {js:func}`PyProxy.toJs`.